Trickster

 Trickster Characters

 Archetypal tricksters are unpredictable figures.
-They ignore or eschew the popular beliefs of their respective cultural milieus.
+They frequently ignore or eschew the popular beliefs of their respective cultural milieus.
 They find little use in theories, hierarchies, plans, and protocols.
+And they’re inclined to find and point out gaps and contradictions between abstract ideas and facts on the ground.
 Tricksters are alive to the present moment and attentive to their surroundings.
-They often notice little things that other people overlook.
+They notice little things that other people overlook.
 Tricksters often symbolize playfulness, spontaneity, flexibility, and transgression.

 Tricksters come in a wide variety of forms, from joke-tellers to artists to deviants to revolutionaries.
 They’re usually outsiders with a disinterest in (or an outright hostility to) institutional authority and orthodoxy.